Amsterdam to Arusha (AMS–JRO) — Airlines, Schedules & Connections

 No flights match your filters.

 AMS–JRO is served by 1 airline with nonstop service.
 KLM leads the route.
-The flight covers 4,288 miles in approximately 8h 25m.
-Beyond nonstop, 4 hubs offer 1-stop connections.
+The flight covers 4,288 miles in approximately 8h 50m.
+Beyond nonstop, 1-stop connecting options are also available.

 Airline Landscape